WalterPlinge/odin-graphics-playground/opengl/README.md

 - Uniforms - passing variables to a shader uniform at runtime
 - Projection - setting up matrices for 3d
 - Normals - using normals for basic lighting
+- Models - a simple obj loader to render simple meshes